Catelynn Lowell And Tyler Baltierra Open Up About ‘Super Not Normal’ Adoption On New ‘Teen Mom OG’

 “Thank you, this is PERFECT!!!
 I’m not here & participate in a reality show to please the masses with the “right” thing to do.
 I’m here & participate in a reality show to SHOW MY TRUTH & hopefully in doing so, help someone relate & not feel alone.
 I Appreciate you!!!”

-Catelynn and Tyler were first introduced to audiences on their Season 1 episode of 16 and Pregnant.
-The documentary type episode showed the young couple making the difficult decision to place their daughter for adoption.
-The one hour special then turned into the spin-off series Teen Mom OG which continued to follow the young couple as well as Maci Bookout, Amber Portwood, and at the time, Farrah Abraham.
-At the time, no one likely anticipated that the show would be on the air ten years later.
+After Catelynn and Tyler first appeared on Season 1 episode of 16 and Pregnant, the documentary style, one-hour special turned into the spin-off series, Teen Mom OG, which continued to follow the young couple as well as following Maci Bookout, Amber Portwood and, at the time, Farrah Abraham.
+Back then, no one likely anticipated that the show would be on the air ten years later.

-These days, the couple still share their story and viewers get to follow up with Catelynn and Tyler as well as their daughters Novalee and newborn Vaeda.
+These days, the couple still share their story as viewers follow up with Catelynn and Tyler as well as their daughters, Novalee and newborn Vaeda.

-Fans can tune in Monday nights on MTV to catch up with Catelynn and Tyler as well as the rest of the cast which still includes Maci Bookout and Amber Portwood as well as Cheyenne Floyd and guest mom Mackenzie McKee.
+Fans can tune into MTV on Monday nights to catch up with Catelynn and Tyler as well as the rest of the cast, including Maci Bookout and Amber Portwood as well as Cheyenne Floyd and guest mom Mackenzie McKee.